 - Copy the contents with “ctrl” and “c”

-- Open a new tab in your Excel spreadsheet
+- Move to the next tab in your Excel spreadsheet

 It’s important that you use Excel’s paste feature at this point.
 If you use your keyboard, you’ll get all the images e.g. the Facebook avatars, etc.